LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/voice-and-video-calls-overview.md

 **LiveEngage**
 * The feature can only be used within Web Messaging conversations.
 Chat is not supported.
 * The Engagement Window must be deployed in the embedded state.
-* By default, voice & video is not enabled in your LiveEngage account.
+* By default, voice & video is not enabled in your LivePerson Conversational Cloud account.
 Please contact your LivePerson account manager to have this feature enabled for you.

 **User (Agent/Consumer):**
 * The Agent must use Chrome, Firefox or Safari.